-Curriculum Units by Fellows of the Yale-New Haven Teachers Institute 2023 Volume I: Poetry as Sound and Object
+Curriculum Units by Fellows of the Yale-New Haven Teachers Institute 2023 Volume IV: Energy and Environmental History of New Haven and the American City

 Preface

 In February 2023 teachers from New Haven Public Schools became Fellows of the Yale-New Haven Teachers Institute® to deepen their knowledge of the subjects they teach and to develop new curricular material to engage and educate the students in their school courses.
 Founded in 1978, the Institute is a partnership of Yale University and the New Haven Public Schools, designed to strengthen teaching and improve learning of the humanities and STEM fields in our community's schools.
 Through the Institute, Yale faculty members and Public Schools teachers join in a collegial relationship.
 The Institute is also an interschool and interdisciplinary forum for teachers to work together.